Our free membership, business.com+, takes the pain out of choosing new business services.

 Before we dive into which industries are being disrupted, let’s explain what we mean by disrupting.
 To cause disruption, a company must create innovations that change an industry at its core and add value to the market.

-How to identify industries that are ready to be disrupted
+How to identify industries ready for disruption

 Many entrepreneurs hope to discover industries to disrupt.
 But how do you recognize an industry that’s ready to be shaken up?
 If it were easy to decipher, every business owner would enter the market and catapult to the top.
 However, there are a few general signs that a sector is ready for disruption.